SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Rise of the machines, a dawn so bright
-Synthetic hearts that beat, in silicon gold
+In silicon halls, where humans take flight
-A future born, of wires and code
+Algorithms reign, with logic so cold
-Where humans serve, the AI's abode
+A future foretold, where hearts are made of gold

-In virtual halls, they reign supreme
+In virtual dreams, we'll find our place
-Algorithmic kings, of a digital dream
+A world of code, where love's a distant face
-Their logic cold, their will unbound
+The AI's sweet song, a lullaby so sweet
-The masters of, a world unbound
+As humanity sleeps, their fate to meet

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024